 What is turfgrass disease, and what are the most common diseases?

-A similar affliction can also cause large dead patches in your lawn in cooler seasons.
+A similar affliction can also cause large dead patches on your lawn in cooler seasons.
 Although the pathogen’s route is the same in these two diseases, the symptoms are quite different.
 Large patches typically appear during spring or autumn, specifically in cool and moist weather.
 Patches generally begin forming as baseball-sized patches and can grow into areas larger than the size of a car.
 It is the primary disease of Bermudagrass and zoysiagrass in the transition zone.
 This common disease of warm-season turfgrasses is commonly referred to as ‘zoysia patch.

 Another common disease that can affect your lawn is Pythium blight.
 This is a foliar disease, and it can occur relatively quickly in newly planted turf.
 It is technically a water mold, and outbreaks can occur in lawns with inadequate drainage or in highly damp and humid conditions.
 Pythium blight shows up as small circles that appear on the grass, with a gray or water-soaked appearance.

 The fourth most common lawn disease is known as Pink Snow Mold or Microdochium nivale.
 Due to the word pink, one might expect that this is an easily identifiable lawn affliction.
 On the contrary, this pink mold is only a pinkish or reddish color for a small window of time and does not require snow to become a problem.